test-stack/smartmeter/README.md

 make run TestPlan.jmx
 ```

-During a test launch, you can see
+After a test launch, you can see

 ```
 SmartMeter +      9 in  25.4s =    0.4/s Avg:  1399 Min:    72 Max:  3724 Err:     0 (0.00%) Active: 2 Started: 2 Finished: 0